dkorolev/tmp/README.md

 }
 ```

-For toy projects, it is probably
+For toy projects, it is probably an overkill, sice `PLS_IMPORT()` would do the trick.
+If you are maintaining a library and a non-zero portion of your users are using `pls`, you may want to have a `pls.json` file.

 Also, `TODO(dkorolev):` need to support some `pls add ...` command to add dependencies into `pls.json` automatically.